Ground Delay Programs

 Each Operator will, on a daily basis, be required to upload their schedules, as well as tactically manage their fleet to ensure the optimum usage of available landing slots at all airports subject to a traffic management initiative (TMI).

-Pilots of unscheduled flights planning to operate into Sydney, Brisbane, Melbourne or Perth during the hours of a ground delay program are required to call the National Operations Centre (NOC) on 1800 020 626, and Sydney ACA as appropriate prior to their flight to obtain a Calculated Off Blocks Time (COBT) for their departure.
+Pilots of unscheduled flights planning to operate into Sydney, Brisbane, Melbourne or Perth during the hours of a ground delay program are required to call the Network Coordination Centre (NCC) on 1800 020 626, and Sydney ACA as appropriate prior to their flight to obtain a Calculated Off Blocks Time (COBT) for their departure.

 Airport Operators will be assigned a passive read only access.
 This access will provide them with arrival and departure information for aircraft operating out of their airport.